Case Study // Strategic Revenue Ops Acquisition Integration

 integration blueprint

-The shortest version: I built the first post-acquisition e-commerce integration architecture this organization had ever attempted.
-It unified eight teams, three vendors, and four systems into a single governed execution path.
+The shortest version: I built a repeatable post-acquisition e-commerce integration architecture.
+It unifies eight teams, multiple vendors and four systems into a single governed execution path.
 The site launched.
 The architecture held.
 The governance model survived my departure.
 That last part is the point.
 Durable systems do not require their architect to remain in the room.

 Back to The Warehouse